 Round 2 will open in late 2022 – specific dates will be confirmed closer to the time

-An information session for Round 1 will be held online on Wednesday 3 November 2021, 6–6.45pm.
+An information session for Round 2 will be announced in late 2022

 Why is the Victorian Government providing these grants?